Foundations for a theory of complex matroids: Complex matroids

 \begin{remark} The reader will perhaps notice a ``missing item'' in the statement of Theorem \ref{dualCOM} as compared to its counterpart for oriented matroids, Theorem \ref{dualOM}.
-We will show in Section \ref{Sect:vectors} that there can be no axiomatic description of the phases of the row space of a matrix with complex coefficients that is cryptomorphic to the other axiomatizations. \end{remark}
+We will show in Section \ref{Sect:vectors} that there can be no axiomatic description of the phases of the row space of a matrix with complex coefficients (i.e., a "vector axiomatization") that is cryptomorphic to the other axiomatizations. \end{remark}